wustep/uplanner/README.md

 ## Description

--UPlanner is an OHI/O '16 project creating a prototype for a events platform that:
+UPlanner is an OHI/O '16 project creating a prototype for a events platform that:

 1. Scrapes multiple different platforms (Google Calendar, TeamUp, others) creating a comprehensive database of every public event on campus from lectures to concerts to sporting events
 2. Runs an API webserver allowing queries into the database, pulling events, tags, user preferences, etc.